Tiger Cave Temple: Geography

-The surroundings of Wat Tham Suea consists of tropical rain forest including many old trees in the Kiriwong Valley.
+The surroundings of Wat Tham Suea consist of a tropical rain forest including many old trees in the Kiriwong Valley.
 Caves to visit are Tum Khon Than, Tum Lod, Tum Chang Kaeo, and Tum Luk.
 Many Thanu ancient artifacts were found around the caves and temple grounds.
 Mountains also cover most of the land around the Tham Sua region along with many other small caves that are not accessible to tourists.
 In various parts of the temple, you can see human skeletons and decorated skulls.

 The Tham Sua temple is a Thai Buddhist meditation center and also has places of archaeological and historical significance.
 Examples of these historical attractions are stone tools, pottery shards, and molded Buddha footprints.

-Stairways
+Staircase

 Previously, the temple had one stairway with 1,237 steps leading to the summit (see photo).
 The stairs have been recently updated with a rebuilt section and now has 1,260 stairs leading to the summit.
 Some of the stair risers are more than a foot (30 cm) high.
 The top of the stairs is 278 meters' elevation.
 Elsewhere on the compound, 184 steps lead to the foothills area where monks live in the caves.
 Monkeys roam the lower stairs and temple grounds.
-Occasionally people are bitten and require hospital treatment.
+Respect the monkeys and they will be disinterestedly hanging and resting in the stairs and in the jungle.